 To avoid bean plants that are too small, proper care must be taken in the selection of beans suitable for your region, soil condition, spacing, and the timing of planting.

-- Soil – As said, bean plants like well-drained, fertile soil, which should be amended with plenty of organic matter (2-3 inches) and a complete fertilizer (1 lb. of 16-16-18 per 100 sq. feet) prior to planting.
-Work both the compost and fertilizer into the soil at a depth of 6 inches.
+- Soil – Bean plants like well-drained, fertile soil, which should be amended with plenty of organic matter (2-3 inches) (5-7.5 cm.) and a complete fertilizer (1 lb. of 16-16-18 per 100 ft²) (454 g. per 9 m²) prior to planting.
+Work both the compost and fertilizer into the soil at a depth of 6 inches (15 cm.).
 Thereafter, beans do not need additional fertilizer.
-Most bean varieties fix nitrogen from the air through soil bacteria via the plants root system.
-Therefore, additional fertilizer will over stimulate foliage growth, delay bloom time and reduce pod set, resulting in beans that are not growing to their full potential.
+Most bean varieties fix nitrogen from the air through soil bacteria via the plant’s root system.
+Therefore, additional fertilizer will overstimulate foliage growth, delay bloom time, and reduce pod set, resulting in beans that are not growing to their full potential.

 - Temperature – Beans like warmth and should not be planted until soil temps are at least 60 degrees F. (15 C.).
 Cooler temperatures may result in seeds not germinating due to rotting or inferior plant growth, such as low production.
 Begin planting beans one week before the last frost date in your region.

 - Spacing – Proper spacing should be adhered to and pole type beans should be staked or trellised.
 This will also aid you when it is harvest time.
-Rows should be spaced 18-24 inches apart with seeds down 1” deep and 2-3 inches apart.
-You want plenty of aeration to thwart diseases that may result in beans that are too small but not so much that it will foster root rot diseases or slow plant growth.
+Rows should be spaced 18-24 inches (45.5-61 cm.) apart with seeds down 1” (2.5 cm.) deep and 2-3 inches (2.5- 7.5 cm.) apart.
+You want plenty of aeration to thwart diseases that may result in beans that are too small, but not so much that it will foster root rot diseases or slow plant growth.

 - Water – Beans need regular irrigation during the entire growing season.
-Stress caused by lack of water will influence not only production, but may engender bean pods too little and lacking in flavor.
-This is where incorporation of good organic mulch will help to conserve water and facilitate the growth of plentiful harvests of large tender beans.
+Stress caused by lack of water will influence not only production but may engender bean pods to be too little and lacking in flavor.
+This is where the incorporation of good organic mulch will help to conserve water and facilitate the growth of plentiful harvests of large tender beans.
 Regular water is at its most crucial during and after flowering when pods are maturing to avoid bean pods that are too little.

-- Weed/Pest control – Control weeds surrounding the plants which may provide homes for pesky insects and/or fungal disease.
-Root knot nematodes are a common pest that live in the soil and feed on the nutrients of the roots, resulting in yellow and stunted plants.
-Monitor and control any insect infestations with appropriate insecticides if need be and do not over water and allow plants to dry between watering.
+- Weed/Pest control – Control weeds surrounding the plants which may provide homes for pesky insects and/or fungal diseases.
+Root-knot nematodes are common pests that live in the soil and feed on the nutrients of the roots, resulting in yellow and stunted plants.
+Monitor and control any insect infestations with appropriate insecticides if need be, and do not overwater and allow plants to dry between watering.

 - Harvest time – Lastly, to prevent bean plants or pods that are not growing fully, be sure to plant at the correct time and harvest at the correct time.
 Pick pods about seven to 14 days after flowering.